swarmfund/swarm-masternode/README.md

 # SWARM Masternodes

 This repository contains instructions, commands and configurations required to run a SWARM Masternode.
-SWARM Masternodes are a way for anyone to provide services to the SWARM network - and to earn rewards for doing so.
+SWARM Masternodes are a way for anyone to provide services to the SWARM network - and to be rewarded for doing so.

+Join the Swarm Masternode Telegram group https://t.me/swarmmasternodes to connect with other Masternode operators and to get help.

 ## <a name="req"></a>Requirements